Father Joseph Alexander

 - 2002: St. Edmond Catholic School (Lafayette, LA)

-Fr.
-Joseph Alexander joined the Benedictine Order in 1955, and served in multiple parishes in the Diocese of Lafayette.
-According to media reports, in April 2002, The Diocese of Owensboro received an allegation of child sexual abuse against Fr.
-Alexander.
-There is conflicting information regarding when the abuse occurred.
-Initial reports suggest that abuse occurred in the early 1960’s when Alexander was a Benedictine brother and prior to his ordination in 1973.
+Father Joseph Alexander joined the Benedictine Order in 1955 and left in 1984.
+Alexander was ordained a Catholic priest in 1973 and worked in multiple parishes in the Diocese of Lafayette after leaving Kentucky.
+According to Bishop Accountability, in April 2002, the Diocese of Owensboro (KY) received an allegation of child sexual abuse against Fr.
+Alexander that occured in the early 1960s in Kentucky while serving as a member of the Benedictine order, while he was still a Benedictine brother before he became a priest.

 In April 2019, Fr.
 Alexander was listed on the Diocese of Owensboro’s list of clergy “against whom a substantiated allegation of sexual abuse has been made.”